 - Kick the Dog: Daifugo debuts by kicking to the ground a weak old man, showing immediately that he mistreats the prisoners.

 - Ornamental Weapon: Has a sword on his back, but has never been shown drawing it.
 When he actually gets aggressive he instead uses guns.
 The anime shows Daifugo trying to use it on Luffy briefly.

 - Poisoned Weapons: Gleefully demonstrates Queen's special plague bullets on prisoners, very fitting for a scorpion man.

 - Reformed, but Rejected: Justified, after being turned around by eating Tamas dango, Daifugu isnt greeted warmly by the former inmates of the prison mines when they meet him in Onigashima.
 Considering that Daifugu used to be a monster to the inmates of the Prison mines, frequently abusing them and shooting at them with bullets that turned them into plague carriers, and they only have his word for turning over a new leaf, hardly anyone believes him.

 - Scary Scorpions: He has eaten a scorpion SMILE, which gives him a stinger at the end of his braid and multiple legs, and he's an evil warden.

 - Underestimating Badassery: He thinks that he can defeat Luffy easily if Queen would let him go into the ring... even though Luffy beat him earlier.
-It was a surprise attack.... except Luffy was also weakened by seastone at the time and still almost knocked Daifugo out with a single attack.
+It's a surprise attack... except Luffy is also weakened by seastone at the time and still almost knocked Daifugo out with a single attack.